Azriel84ht/tdt-sql-scan/docs/modules/scanner.md

 ## How to Use

 The functionalities of the conceptual `scanner` are implicitly used by all `QueryParser` implementations across the `parser-*` modules.
 Developers do not directly interact with a `scanner` component but rather utilize the `SQLParserUtils` methods within their parser implementations.

+## Supported Features & Limitations

+**Supported Features:**

+*   **Keyword-based Extraction:** Ability to extract content between or after specific keywords, handling nested parentheses.
+*   **Top-Level Keyword Identification:** Can find keywords that are not nested within parentheses.
+*   **Table Name Extraction:** Utility methods for extracting table names from expressions and after specific keywords.
+*   **String Splitting:** Splits strings by delimiters while respecting nested structures.

+**Limitations:**

+*   **Not a Full Lexical Analyzer:** This is not a traditional, standalone lexical analyzer that generates a stream of tokens based on a grammar.
+It's a collection of utility methods for string manipulation and keyword-based extraction.
+*   **Limited Error Recovery:** Error handling is primarily through exceptions for malformed input, rather than robust error recovery mechanisms typical of a dedicated scanner.
+*   **SQL Dialect Specificity:** While designed for SQL, its keyword-based approach might require adjustments for highly divergent SQL dialects.
+*   **No Explicit Token Stream:** Does not produce an explicit, iterable token stream, which might limit certain advanced parsing techniques.

 ## Justificación de la Integración